 Sleep pad is very much important as it serves as you barrier from the cold ground when you sleep.
 You may bring along an insulated one with an R-value that is equal to four or higher, the higher the R-value, the more there is insulation from the ground.

 Nowadays there is already an all-in-one stove system that already includes cookware and utensils.
 Instead of getting a fuel-fired stove, you can just use this cookware to boil water and cook food like some dehydrated meals would be perfect for it.
 You will just need to carry a spork and a collapsible cup.

-Choose a lamp that has a long-life battery that you can use it for a long period of time.
+Choose a lamp or camping lantern that has a long-life battery that you can use it for a long period of time.
 You will need this as days are shorter during winter, so anytime you are caught up skiing late afternoon you can have light to guide you on your way back to your campsite.

 1. Winter Jacket

 Choose a jacket that will serve as your insulating layer.
 You can pick one that is lightweight but can provide you optimum warmth during frigid conditions.